SEE MY LIST OF 47+ IDEAS FOR KID’S BIRTHDAY PARTIES BELOW

 - Indoor Miniature Golf (Ages 7+): Monster Mini Golf in Jessup.
 Pretty loud and kind of scary for a young kid in there, so check it out and see if it is appropriate for your child first.

 Party favor ideas: Frisbees

 - Sports center parties (Ages 5+) There are a variety of venues where you could have an indoor or outdoor soccer, lacrosse or basketball party.
 For example, in Jessup in Howard County, MD there is the Soccerdome which allows you to rent a field and let the kids play soccer for an hour and then has an area for pizza and cake.
 There is also the Get Good Field House in Savage MD and the Columbia Association SportsPark.
-If your boy or girl is a baseball fan, they may like to have a baseball party at Professional Baseball Training in Ellicott City or Reaper’s Den in Columbia.
+If your boy or girl is a baseball fan, they may like to have a baseball party at Professional Baseball Training in Ellicott City, Extra Innings in Elkridge, or Reaper’s Den in Columbia.